top of page

 A Folk Villain Immortalised

-In the aftermath, the newspapers dubbed her “The Ogress of Reading.”
-Her story passed into folklore, even spawning a grim nursery rhyme:
+In the aftermath of the trial, the newspapers dubbed her "The Ogress of Reading."
+Her story passed into something approaching dark folklore, even producing a grim nursery rhyme that circulated in the months after her execution:

 .